Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 SCCM device collection based on Installed Software Products

-SCCM Device Collection for computers where application x is installed
+SCCM Device Collection for computers where application X is installed

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Installed Software
+Attribute Class: Installed Software

-Attribute Name : Product Name
+Attribute Name: Product Name

 SCCM Collection Query / WQL Query